renekreijveld/Watchful.li-sitelist/README.md

 ##Options:

 * Show all sites or just the sites that have updates
-* Sort your sites data on any column
+* Sort your sitesdata on any column
 * Hide columns you don't need, or show them all again
-* Super gast ajax-based searching on any data in any column
+* Super fast ajax-based searching on any data in any column
-* Export your sites data to Microsodt Excel
+* Export your sitesdata to Microsoft Excel
 * Configurable option to show all sites or just the published sites
 * Configurable option to show live data captured through the Watchful.li API or show demo data
 * Sitelist remembers your settings (sort order, columns shown, number of rows and search and filter settings)